Is being vegan just a label or a stereotype? No - veganism (and vegetarianism) is a mindset and a shift in beliefs toward peace.

 By now, it is common knowledge that animal factory farming is one of the top contributors to environmental devastation across the globe.
 There is a long list of problems inherent in industrial animal farming - from animal abuse to out-of-control water pollution to antibiotic resistance.

 First, he explains how often we find ourselves getting into arguments with those who say that the ethics of veganism are just a question of our viewpoint.
 That is to say, "your viewpoint is that eating animals is bad, mine is that eating animals is not bad, so there is no ethical dilemma as we both have different ideas of the ethics involved."
-But he then explains the shift in perspective that puts this type of argument to rest.
-It's not about how we feel about eating animals - it's about how the animal feels.
+But he explains that it's not about how we feel about eating animals - it's about how the animal feels.
 It's about taking things from the perspective of an animal.
 Animals are sentient beings just like us.
-Animals have emotions, they feel joy and pain, and fear.
-No animal with an evolved brain to think and a heart just like ours to feel is a material item worth no more than being reduced to a meal on a plate, or a jacket or pair of shoes.
+Animals have emotions; they feel joy, pain, and fear.
+No animal with an evolved brain to think and a heart just like ours to feel is a material item worth no more than being reduced to a meal on a plate, or a jacket, or a pair of shoes.
 Animals are our friends, and we wouldn't kill our friends for any of those things.
 Take it from the animal's viewpoint - no animal walks willingly into a slaughterhouse.
 No animal wants to lose their life.
 They, like us, just want to live with freedom and in peace.
 When we can see the soul in their eyes, and the fear that comes from what we are doing to them, we can start to see that this isn't about us, it's about them.
 We can start to see that we have a duty to do better.

 A shift in beliefs - animals as individuals

 Chua makes another interesting point - too many of us make being vegan a huge part of our identity, but is it superficial?
 What does "I'm vegan" really mean to us?
 Is it just because we buy soy or almond milk over cow's milk?
-Are we too focused on ourselves and our label identity as a vegan?
+Are we too focused on ourselves and our label identity as vegan?
 Just because we make certain dietary shifts doesn't necessarily mean that we have made the most important mental shift, which is to see animals as individuals deserving of life, not material products or commodities.
-It's not enough to just buy soy, nut, oat, or rice milk, because someone can do that just for personal preference.
-It's not about our identity as a vegan.
-It's about recognizing the dignity and the right to life of all living creatures.
 Rather than making it known that we are vegan, the focus should be on making it known that we are fighting for the animals.
-Some affirmations regarding placing our values around the animals are, "I am someone who creates justice for animals.
-I am an ally to the animals."

 "Choosing animals over humans"

 Another example that Chua gives is a question that he says was posed to him by an entire class of students in college.
-That question was, "who would you save, a drowning human or a drowning dog?"
+That question was, "Who would you save, a drowning human or a drowning dog?"
 I think this is meant to be a "got you!" question from non-vegans trying to poke holes in the vegan argument.
 But besides being a pointless question to debate from a vegan ethics standpoint, it's the wrong question to ask because veganism is not "choosing" animals over humans.
 Veganism holds that a human does not need to kill animals to be healthy or thrive, and not killing animals does not harm humans - it helps humans.
-It helps us in terms of the negative effects of factory farming on our shared environment, and it helps us avoid cardiovascular health problems.
-It helps reduce the amount of starving human children in the world, as the grain dedicated to feeding cows could instead be directly fed to humans, reducing the wealth gap between wealthy and poor countries.
+It helps us in terms of reducing the negative effects of factory farming on our shared environment, and it helps us learn to eat a healthy, colorful, plant-filled diet and avoid health problems.
+It helps reduce the number of starving human children in the world, as the grain dedicated to feeding cows could instead be directly fed to humans, reducing the wealth gap between wealthy and poor countries.
 Veganism goes against both human and animal suffering.
-The real question is, "what would you do, kill an animal or save an animal if you had the choice?"
+The real question is, "What would you do, kill an animal or save an animal if you had the choice?"

-The point of this article is for us to remember that being vegan isn't about us, or about being the perfect vegan to show off how great we are, or for loyalty to other vegans.
+In summation, the point of this article is for us to remember that being vegan isn't about us, or about virtue signaling or claiming a moral high ground.
 It's about doing the most good that we can do, even if it isn't perfect, and even if it is small steps.
-And more importantly, it's about the animals and their viewpoint.
-It's about valuing all living creatures and not thinking that only humans are deserving of life and dignity.
-It's about justice and advocating for the animals.
+It's about valuing all living creatures and advocating for the animals.

 1 comment